Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs

-The upshot of this is that, irrespective of the exact accretion mechanism, low accretion rates will lead to a narrow line with $\relDvBreite\approx0.5$ and not unity as often assumed. \neuMB{Varying the inclination even up to large values should not change this, as we will see in Section~\ref{Th:Parvar}.}
+The upshot of this is that, irrespective of the exact accretion mechanism, these relatively weak accretors have a narrow line width $\relDvBreite\lesssim0.5$ and not unity as one might assume.
+There are two aspects: \begin{enumerate} \item In the magnetospheric accretion model \citep[e.g.][]{hartmann94}, the base the wing is of the order of the free-fall velocity \vFfinfty because the velocity of the accretin gas causes the broadening; the local line width is narrow compared to \vFfinfty.

+\item In the postshock emission model, the \FWHM is coincidentally of the same order as, but smaller by a significant factor than, the pre-shock velocity $v_0$, which is at most \vFfinfty. \end{enumerate} \citet{zhu15} assumed Point~1 (the line being a box of width $\vFfinfty$, broadened by the infall).
+Here, since we are considering postshock emission rather than the accretion-flow emission, one should compare the \FWHM to \vFfinfty (Equation~(\ref{Gl:relDvBreite})).
+Interestingly, under their set of assumptions, in the context of supernova remnants, \citet[][and works cited therein]{heng07} found the width of Balmer lines to be proportional to the preshock velocity.
+Their Fig.~7 shows $\FWHM\approx0.8v_0$, flattening toward higher preshock velocities $v_0\gtrsim2000$~\kms.